 Safety guidelines

-The highest elevation at 169 m above sea level is the Wilseder Berg, which is located on the alternative route and offers a fantastic view over the Lüneburg Heath.
+Our tip: A detour to Wilseder Berg, 169 m above sea level, which offers a fantastic view over the Lüneburg Heath.

-In the Lüneburg Heath nature reserve, however, you need to be prepared for sandy, sometimes slightly hilly sections and allow sufficient travel time for this stage.
+In the Lüneburg Heath nature reserve, however, you must be prepared for sandy, sometimes slightly hilly sections and allow sufficient time for this stage.

 Map